 - 20.4 A CSIRO Apprentice or Trainee is obliged to work in accordance with the training plan.
 The Apprentice or Trainee shall be deemed to be at work when attending required training.
-Failure to achieve the training or work objectives within the required timeframes may result in termination of the Traineeship. - 20.5 Upon successful completion of both the structured on the job training and the accredited course(s) of study, a Trainee may be directly appointed to a position without the requirement for the position to be advertised provided that the trainee entered CSIRO through a competitive selection process and a position is available and related to the discipline of the Traineeship undertaken. - 20.6 The Trainee will be appointed in accordance with CSIRO's Work Classification Standards and at the classification level and performance and development step at which the Traineeship remuneration was based.
+Failure to achieve the training or work objectives within the required timeframes may result in termination of the Traineeship or Apprenticeship. - 20.5 Upon successful completion of both the structured on the job training and the accredited course(s) of study, a Trainee or Apprentice may be directly appointed to a position without the requirement for the position to be advertised provided that the Trainee or Apprentice entered CSIRO through a competitive selection process and a position is available and related to the discipline of the Traineeship or Apprenticeship undertaken. - 20.6 The Trainee or Apprentice will be appointed in accordance with CSIRO's Work Classification Standards and at the classification level and performance and development step at which the Traineeship or Apprenticeship remuneration was based.